 - a.
 After the round robin, the teams ranked 2nd and 3rd in each pool will advance to the quarter-final round with 2nd pool B vs 3rd pool A (game 1), and 2nd pool A vs 3rd pool B (game 2), the winners advancing to the semi-final round - b.
 The teams ranked 1st in each pool will advance directly to the semi-final round.
 The winner of pool A will play the winner of game 1 (game 3).
 The winner of pool B will play the winner of game 2 (game 4). - c.
 The winners of game 3 and 4 will compete in the final to determine a champion. - d.
 If hammer is predetermined, the team with hammer will have first practice. - e.
-Stone/hammer selection(s) will follow policy described in Competitor's' Guide, section 2(C)(6).
+If hammer has not been predetermined, teams will notify the Chief Umpire 10 minutes prior to the start of first practice which player will deliver the LSD.
+Failure to do so will result in an assigned distance of 399.20 cm.
+The first practice will deliver the clockwise rotation while the second practice will deliver the counterclockwise rotation. - f.
+Stone/hammer selection(s) will follow the policy described in Competitor's' Guide, section 2(C)(6).